4.4. Symbol Encryption

 Change XXXXXX with your password.
 Keep the password in secret.

 Passwords with a greater length are more preferable than short ones.
 Longer passwords have a better informational entropy thus greatly improving cryptographic strength of the encrypted data.
 It's suggested to have a password which at least consists of 8 characters.
+A password can contain script variables.

 When symbol encryption is enabled for your project then you are able to use stack trace decoding feature.